 Think about this: when someone did you a favor, you felt obligated to return the favor.
-If you’ve recently moved into a new neighbourhood and a neighbour sends you handmade pastries, you’ll feel tempted to invite them over for tea.
+You’ve just moved into a new neighborhood.

 When you reach out to someone, offer them something beneficial or out of a gesture of appreciation.
-Chances are you will more easily be able to convince them to do something for you.
+You should be able to persuade them to do something for you.

-Dr. Cialdini shared an example of reciprocity where restaurant waiters enjoyed a 3% increase in their tips when they gave dinners a free after-dinner mint.
+Dr. Cialdini shared an example of reciprocity.
+Restaurant waiters enjoyed a 3% increase in their tips when they gave diners a free after-dinner mint.

 Of course, people have a proclivity to abuse the Law of Reciprocation.
 It’s especially bad when it’s used as a pressure tactic or a front.